Find out why we think it pays to book your holiday early...

 Naturally, Sal's status as the most visited island means that it offers a greater selection of hotels to suit every taste and budget.

-Choose from all inclusive 3-grade hotels such as Oasis Belorizonte, or for a touch more luxury indulge in a stay at the 5-grade Hilton Cabo Verde Sal Resort or the family-run Hotel Morabeza - our number one best-selling hotel in Cape Verde.
+Choose from all inclusive hotels such as Oasis Belorizonte, the newly opened adult-only beachfront Robinson Club Cabo Verde, or the family-run Hotel Morabeza - our number one best-selling hotel in Cape Verde or for a touch more luxury indulge in a stay at the 5-grade Hilton Cabo Verde Sal Resort

-There are also ample Bed & Breakfast options in Sal too, for those who'd like to dine away from the hotel.
+There are ample Bed & Breakfast options in Sal, for those who'd like to dine away from the hotel.